Hemp Introduced in Volcom Products More Than 10 Years Ago and It's Back in a Big Way

 Hemp is a bast fiber (similar to flax and jute) and is made by extracting the woody fiber from the stalk by a process called retting which separates the fiber from the stems.
 Retting is done with either natural bacteria by a process called dew retting, natural water retting (standing and/or moving water), or water retting, which is done with either chemicals or enzymes.

 After the retting process, the stems go through additional processes to further remove fibers from the woody core.
 Those fibers are then combed and spun in preparation for textile manufacturing.

 Because of its awesome sustainability profile, and because so much our impacts come from raw material sourcing and processing, you’ll likely continue to see hemp in Volcom products.
-As of now, most of the hemp we acquire is grown in China.
-But with December 2018’s passage of the Agriculture Improvement Act of 2018, better known as the Farm Bill, which removed federal roadblocks to the cultivation of industrial hemp, the non-drug agricultural varieties of Cannabis in the US, production of hemp in the U.S. is expected to soar as hemp can be up to four times more profitable than corn or soybeans and offers growth potential and better returns than tobacco.
+As of now, most of the hemp we acquire is grown in China, but as attitudes towards industrial hemp continue to evolve across the globe that could change.
+The demand for hemp is booming.
+Used in thousands of products you might use every day like cooking oil and salad dressings, and cosmetic lotions and creams, the hemp plant offers outstanding benefits and nutrients and unmatched qualities for textile fibers, building materials, and cordage.
+More than 30 countries around the world, including the United States, Canada, France, and China, produce large volumes of industrial hemp and more and more are coming on board as countries learn that hemp can be up to four times more profitable than corn or soybeans and offers growth potential and better returns than tobacco.